-- 1. Continue to use the Urban Containment Boundary (UCB) (see Map B Urban Containment Boundary) as a primary planning tool, supporting new growth within the UCB and discouraging urban development and subdivision outside the UCB. - 2.
+- 1. Continue to use the UCB (see Map B Urban Containment Boundary) as a primary planning tool, supporting new growth within the UCB and discouraging urban development and subdivision outside the UCB. - 2.
 Review the Zoning Bylaw and Subdivision and Development Servicing Bylaw to consider the stratification of Small Scale Multi Unit Housing. - 3.
 Discourage additional single family subdivision in Areas A and B. Rezoning to multi family residential zones is strongly encouraged. - 4.
 Support ALR Exclusion applications for the Industrial Park (Industrial Special Development Area) as identified on Map C ALR Exclusion Sites.
-This area will be subject to pre-planned road network and infrastructure plans and rezoning for intended uses. - 5.
-ALR exclusion applications must be made by the City and are supported only in those areas identified in this plan.
+This area will be subject to pre-planned road network and infrastructure plans and rezoning for intended uses.

-- 6. Once Growth Area A and Growth Area B (as shown on Map D) are built out to no less than 50% of their potentially developable areas, the City may then commence an application to the Agricultural Land Commission (ALC) for an exclusion of the area south of Blackburn Park and north of Foothill Road (the "ALR Island") for the purposes of long term infrastructure planning and accommodating long term residential land needs. - 7.
+- 5. ALR exclusion applications must be made by the City and are supported only in those areas identified in this plan. - 6.
+Once Growth Area A and Growth Area B (as shown on Map D) are built out to no less than 50% of their potentially developable areas, the City may then commence an application to the Agricultural Land Commission (ALC) for an exclusion of the area south of Blackburn Park and north of Foothill Road (the "ALR Island") for the purposes of long term infrastructure planning and accommodating long term residential land needs. - 7.
 ALR exclusion applications outside of the Industrial Park (Industrial Special Development Area) are not supported unless significant community benefits are proposed. - 8.
-Protect lands within the ALR for agricultural use, particularly the Salmon River Valley Agriculture area. - 9.
+Protect lands within the ALR for agricultural use, particularly the Salmon Valley Agriculture area. - 9.
 Protect the forested hillside areas of Salmon Arm as a valuable renewable resource and as a vital part of the City's watershed. - 10.
 Protect from development Salmon Arm Bay, the Shuswap Lake foreshore, significant natural landscape features, and significant watercourses. - 11.
 Continue to recognize and support the Downtown as the principal commercial, business, cultural and administrative centre, encouraging it to be a vibrant, compact and accessible downtown. - 12.
 Continue to support other commercial areas in the community which add to the variety of retail and service opportunities, east and west of the Downtown along the Trans Canada Highway between 30 Street SW and 30 Street NE. - 13.
-Encourage local amenities such as schools, care centres, small medical facilities, shelters, parks and local commercial uses in residential neighbourhoods.
+Buildings in excess of six (6) storeys in height should only be permitted in the Residential High Density, in the Downtown, or in the commercial areas in the community, east and west of the Downtown along the Trans Canada Highway between 30 Street SW and 30 Street NE, as specified in the Zoning Bylaw. - 14.
+Encourage local amenities such as schools, child care centres, small medical facilities, shelters, parks and local commercial uses in residential neighbourhoods.